Keeping a regularly updated blog can be one of the best things you can do for your career.

-Every once in a while, I make it a point to take a step back from what I’m doing and to reflect upon where I’m headed to.
-This involves asking myself some honest questions such as the following:
+Every once in a while, I make it a point to take a step back from what I’m doing and to ponder over where I am and where I should be headed to.

 As I ponder these questions, I find it useful to keep a written record of where I’ve been and look back to my previous posts/write-ups to gauge how far I have gone in achieving these goals.

 By capturing my thoughts, views and ideas on marketing, business, events and lifestyle, I am assured that I have a digital archive that can serve as a convenient reference for me should I need to tap onto my own years of experience and expertise.

 The other advantage – and a huge one I must add – is that a blog allows me to contribute to the body of wisdom and knowledge that is freely available online for anybody to tap onto.

 Writing a journal also allows us to have a conversation with ourselves (albeit in a sane way) and to embrace an attitude of reflection.
 We can ask ourselves tough questions, ponder and chew over them for a few days, and revisit the questions again at the appropriate time.

 For matters that are less sensitive, we can even “poll” our network of readers, fans and friends online, seeking their views on a decision that is difficult for us to make using our own resources.

 While I do read, write and edit a fair amount of information at work, the style and flow of the writing is radically different from what I do at home on my blog.

-In times of difficulties and trials, your diary/blog can act like a constant companion where you can pour out your frustrations, sadness or fears (of course with the right levels of “protected” access).
+In times of difficulties and trials, your diary/blog can act like a constant companion.
+One where you may pour out your frustrations, sadness or fears (of course with the right levels of “protected” access).

 While the initial stages may be tough going, the process will get easier and easier as you ingrain it into a part of your everyday lives.